yash8005/code-maroon-deploy/README.md

+Description:
 When crisis strikes, reliable information is crucial.
 That's where Code Maroon Global Edition comes in.
 Our app gathers and verifies information from multiple sources, delivering fast and accurate updates to first responders and relevant authorities.
-With innovative solutions to overcome the challenges of large event data and language variations across different sources, Code Maroon Global Edition is the tool you need to stay informed and respond effectively during emergencies.